sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

 to be a child of the ``PostAdmin``.
 This will create new routes like, for example, ``/post/{id}/comment/list``, where the comments will automatically be filtered by post.

-To do this, you first need to call the ``addChild`` method in your PostAdmin service configuration :
+To do this, you first need to call the ``addChild`` method in your ``PostAdmin`` service configuration with two arguments, the child admin name (in this case ``CommentAdmin`` service) and the Entity field that relates our child Entity with its parent :

 .. configuration-block::